 The success of students relies on a healthy and strong team.
-We provide our faculty and staff with the support they need to succeed as professionals, educators, and in life.
+We provide our staff and faculty with the support they need to succeed as professionals, educators, and in life.
 We foster an environment where their individual well-being and sense of belonging are vital to our collective success.